jenin raid soldiers 224 .

 Barak will also be presented with a recommendation to shut down one of the five power lines connecting Israel and Gaza for two hours at night.

-"We need to show the residents of Gaza that life does not carry on freely when Kassam rockets fall in Israel," a senior defense official said.
+"We need to show the residents of Gaza that life does not carry on freely when Kassam rockets land in Israel," a senior defense official said.
 "If rockets are fired, then the Palestinians will pay a price."

 Defense officials said the cuts in gasoline supply would be enough to "slightly disrupt" Palestinians' daily lives and cause them to think twice before driving their car.